PrimeSolar/cryptocurrency-tracker/README.md

 ## Features

 - **Real-Time Data**: stay updated with live cryptocurrency prices, ensuring you never miss a market movement.
 The application fetches data at intervals to provide the most accurate information.
-- **User-Friendly Interface**: the intuitive design allows users to easily search for their favorite cryptocurrencies and view detailed price information, including price changes and market capitalization.
+- **User-Friendly Interface**: the intuitive design allows you to easily search for your favorite cryptocurrencies and view detailed price information, including price changes and market capitalization.
 - **Theme Toggle**: switch between light and dark themes for a personalized viewing experience, catering to user preferences and enhancing usability, especially in different lighting conditions.
 - **Search Functionality**: quickly find specific cryptocurrencies using the search bar.
 - **Latest Cryptocurrency News**: stay informed with the latest news articles related to cryptocurrencies, helping make timely and informed trading decisions.